vjekoart/eigen-ui/Readme.md

 # Eigen UI

-UI system based on the idea of eigengrau, a color we see when we close our eyes.
+Desktop UI and (opinionated) UX system based on the idea of eigengrau, a color we see when we close our eyes.

-Intended for usage in Xorg+Openbox environments.
-Contains configuration files for various programs.
+Currently developed on Debian Trixie using Xorg+Openbox.

 ## Roadmap

 ### First phase: extra minimal

-* Define color scheme in the form of an HTML file
 * Openbox window theme
 * Terminal color palette: identify and change that painful blue color
 	* Color is okay if run outside tmux?
-* Copy from terminal
-* Scrolling in terminal, e.g. when in ctrl+b [ mode in tmux
 * gmrun on startup, check styling options
-* On startup, in `openbox/autostart.sh`, don't have an explicit resolution but rather set preferred on for the active screen, i.e. 1920x1200 on laptop and 1920x1080 when connected to a TV
+* On startup, in `openbox/autostart.sh`
+	* Don't have an explicit resolution but rather set preferred on for the active screen, i.e. 1920x1200 on laptop and 1920x1080 for TV
-* Maybe, reverse touchpad scrolling direction
-* Maybe, a skin for Firefox
+	* Don't have an explicit brightness for laptop screen, looks to explicit?
 * Test `setup.sh` to see if it's working as expected: is it safe to use `~` in the bash script?
 * [END] Add a screenshot to Readme.md, and add an entry to retrovizor.xyz about this project

 ### Future

+* Define a proper color scheme in the form of an HTML file
 * Openbox keybinding: combination to change active keymap (based on defined choices)
 * Home screen: battery, wifi, poweroff/on/logout dialog
 * Special keys: volume up|down, brightness up|dowm, touchpad on|off